 Usually people send the electric signal to their electric rig (effects, amp, cab) and the acoustic signal to an acoustic amp or to the PA system.
 You have separate volumes for each sound and can blend the 2 sounds to your liking.
 I usually use a dry acoustic tone and a chorus clean electric blended for a very full-sounding clean tone.

-I have since refined the setup since getting an Axe-FX II, and I believe you can still do everything I do here on the Axe-FX and Axe-FX Ultra.
+I have since refined the setup since getting an Axe-Fx II and I believe you can still do everything I do here on the Axe-Fx and Axe-Fx Ultra.
 My setup talks about using a single guitar with 2 outputs, but this method can be applied to 2 separate guitars as well with a few additions.
-Anything below that talks about my acoustic or piezo signal can be your 2nd guitar.
+Anything in the example/tutorial below that mentions my acoustic or piezo signal can instead be a 2nd guitar.

 First let’s talk about I/O settings.
-I prefer to use Input 1 only instead of using Input 1 for electric and Input 2 for acoustic.
-One of my favorite features of the Axe-FX is Copy Out1 to Out2, found on the Audio tab of the I/O menu.
+I prefer to use Input 1 for both guitars/signals instead of using Input 1 for electric and Input 2 for acoustic.
+One of my favorite features of the Axe-Fx is Copy Out1 to Out2, found on the Audio tab of the I/O menu.
 This gives me a volume knob for the signal sent to the PA system using Output 1 and a volume knob for the identical signal sent to my powered speaker using Output 2.
-Using Input 2, you lose this functionality and you have to put an FX Loop block in each patch.
-I can set Output 1 for the PA and still adjust my own stage volume without changing the gain staging for FOH.
+If you use Input 2 for the 2nd guitar, you lose this functionality and you have to put an FX Loop block in each preset.
+Which means you lose the ability to set Output 1 for the PA and still adjust your own stage volume (Out 2) without changing the gain staging for FOH.

 I also use the Instrument Input on the Front Panel for the electric and Input 1 Right on the Rear Panel for the acoustic.
-The main reason for this isn’t the “special sauce” on the front input, but so I can have 2 separate input volumes that the Axe-FX II offers.
-(Sorry Ultra and Standard owners; the front and rear inputs share the same physical volume knob.)
+The main reason for this isn’t the “secret sauce” on the front input; it’s so I can use the 2 separate input volumes that the Axe-Fx II offers.
+(Sorry Ultra and Standard owners, the front and rear inputs share the same physical volume knob.)
 My Piezo signal is usually hotter than the electric singal, so I like that I can tailor each input as needed.
-Depending on your setup, you might be able to just use the rear inputs and the Input 1 volume and not worry about getting a cable to the front of the Axe-FX.
+Depending on your setup, you might be able to just use the rear inputs and the Input 1 volume and not worry about getting a cable to the front of the Axe-Fx.

-Now on to the patch.
-Start with a blank patch and add shunts all the way across Row 1 and Row 2.
+Now on to the preset.
+Start with a blank preset and add Shunts all the way across Row 1 and Row 2.
 We are going to have separate signal paths so each guitar has its own effects and tone shaping.
-Since most of the presets on the Axe-FX start with Row 2, I have chosen to leave Row 2, 3 and 4 for my electric guitar sound.
+Since most of the presets on the Axe-Fx start with Row 2, I have chosen to leave Row 2, 3 and 4 for my electric guitar sound.
 Row 1 will be for my acoustic sound.
 This might get confusing later, so heads up.

-I realized each source needs its own Noise Gate, therefore allowing me to turn off the Input Gate.
-More on this later.
+I realized each source needs its own Noise Gate block, so it’s best to turn off the Input Gate that’s shared with both inputs.

 NOTE – This next section talks about using 2 Mixer blocks.
 Since this posting, I actually now recommend using 2 Volume blocks instead.
 They essentially do the same thing, but there are 4 Volume blocks available (leaving 2 others for actual volume purposes) and it is much easier to set.
 So please read the next section, but be ready to substitute Volume blocks for the Mixer blocks.
-Also see this note at the end of this post about setting the Volume blocks correctly.
+See this note at the end of this post for details on setting the Volume blocks correctly.

-The Gate is necessary as explained above, so set this as needed.
+As mentioned earlier, we disabled the Input Gate, so a Gate block is now necessary to control any noise typical with an electric guitar and high gain amps – set this as needed.
 From here, you can add an Amp and Cab block, and anything else you would normally use in a patch.
 So by now you may have something that looks like this:

-If you play the patch now, it won’t sound right.
-Even with only the electric guitar signal going, you’ll hear a dry guitar sound along with your effected row.
+If you play the preset now, it won’t sound right.
+Even with only the electric guitar signal setup, you’ll hear a dry guitar sound along with your effected row.
 We’re not done!

 On Row 1, add Mixer 2.
 Again only GAIN1 and BAL1 are functional since it is in the first column.
 Leave GAIN1 all the way up, but turn BAL1 fully clockwise.
 This tells the row that you only want Input 1 Right to be sent to the rest of the row.
 On Page 2, leave Level where it is, and change Output Mode to Mono just as before.
 Now you can add anything you want to the rest of the row for your 2nd guitar.

-To help keep everything sync’d among my different patches, I use the Global Blocks feature new to the Axe-FX II.
-I set everything in my acoustic row (Mixer 2, GEQ, MBC, Enhancer, Reverb) to a Global Block.
-I want my acoustic sound to be the same on every single patch; it’s the electric sounds that change.
-By using the Global Blocks, when I make a change to the GEQ on patch 4, the change will be saved to every other patch automatically.
-When I change to patch 2, the acoustic will sound exactly the same.
+To help keep everything sync’d among my different presets, I use the Global Blocks feature new to the Axe-Fx II.
+I set everything in my acoustic row (Mixer 2, GEQ, MBC, Enhancer, Reverb) to its own Global Block.
+I want my acoustic sound to be the same on every single preset; it’s the electric sounds that change with my setup.
+By using the Global Blocks, when I make a change to the GEQ on preset 4, the change will be saved to every other linked preset automatically.
+When I change to preset 2 for example, the acoustic will sound exactly the same even though I didn’t adjust anything specifically while in preset 2.
 This was definitely a head-sore on the Standard and Ultra, but now it saves a lot of time and allows me to tweak my sounds more easily.

-If your patch will always be using 2 separate guitars with a separate Amp block for each, you don’t need to use the Mixers.
+In my setup shown above, I happen to not use an Amp block for my acoustic tone.
+However, if your preset will always be using 2 separate guitars with a separate Amp block for each, you don’t need to use the Mixers.
 You can instead add an Amp block to Row 1 and another to Row 2 like normal, but then you must choose the appropriate Input on the ADV page of each Amp block.
 Use Left for guitar 1 and Right for guitar 2.

-Stringer76 at the forum brought up a good point about using Volume blocks instead of Mixer blocks.
-The Axe-FX offers 4 Volume blocks but only 2 Mixer blocks.
-I never needed to use Mixer blocks for any of my normal patches, so I decided to use them to split the signal.
-However, if you already use Mixer blocks in your patch, but have 2 spare Volume blocks, it’s actually easier to do.
+Stringer76 at the forum brought up a great idea about using Volume blocks instead of Mixer blocks.
+The Axe-Fx II offers 4 Volume blocks but only 2 Mixer blocks.
+I never needed to use Mixer blocks for any of my presets, so I decided to use them to split the signal.
+However, if you already use Mixer blocks in your patch, and/or have 2 spare Volume blocks, it’s actually easier to use.